Jacques Gaillot: Bishop of Évreux

 Gaillot was the target of a bitter campaign to disparage his name.
 Unsubstantiated allegations of homosexuality, racism, anti-Semitism, and psychosis and neurosis were made by highly placed authorities in the French hierarchy.
 Gaillot responded by calling Duval an "ayatollah" seeking to impose "ideological uniformity" within the French Bishops Conference.
 He compared the leadership style of Cardinal Bernadin Gantin, head of the Vatican's Congregation for Bishops, to that of the Stasi, the East German security police.

+Sexual abuse

+In 1988, Jacques Gaillot received into his diocese the Québécois priest Denis Vadeboncœur, who had been sentenced to twenty months in prison in Québec in 1985 for multiple counts of sexual abuse of minors.
+Gaillot assigned him as a pastor in Lieurey, putting him in contact with children again.
+Following a new charge, Vadeboncœur was sentenced in 2005 to twelve years in prison for raping a minor.
+Gaillot, after having claimed in 1988 that he was ignorant of Vadeboncœur's history, ultimately admitted that he had in fact been informed: "We are doing you a favor.
+We asked you to accept this undesirable priest and you accepted him.
+What I did over twenty years ago was an error."